Top Fintech Companies in India

 This brings us to the wealth management segment of top Indian fintech products.
 Let us explore.

-Scrip Box: Established to educate users regarding mutual funds, Scrip Box has grown into one of India’s largest asset management platforms with an AUM of 1500 crores and one million+ customer.
+Established to educate users regarding mutual funds, Scrip Box has grown into one of India’s largest asset management platforms with an AUM of 1500 crores and one million+ customers.
 Their business model is simple.
 They provide information on the top-performing mutual funds split into long-term, short-term, emergency, and tax-saving categories for users to choose from based on their risk appetite.